visualizedata/george-sieniawski-thesis/README.md

     3.6	User Interface (UI), Geographic Information System (GIS), and Front End-Back End (FE/BE) Integration

 ### Chapter Four - Analysis and Conclusions
-    4.1	Living in a Ford, Nimitz, Queen Elizabeth, and Liaoning and Shandong World 4.2	Prevailing Patterns in the U.S. Carrier Data 4.3	Shifting Claims to Fisheries, Natural Gas, and Sand in the South China Sea 4.4	Anti-Access and Area Denial (A2AD) in ASEAN: Singapore, South Korea, Taiwan, Japan
+    4.1	Living in a Ford, Nimitz, Queen Elizabeth, Liaoning, and Shandong World 4.2	Prevailing Patterns in the U.S. Carrier Data 4.3	Shifting Claims to Fisheries, Natural Gas, and Sand in the South China Sea 4.4	Anti-Access and Area Denial (A2AD) in ASEAN: Singapore, South Korea, Taiwan, Japan